whimiscott4/whimiscott4/README.md

-im learning coding but im SHIT at it uh im a daiyousei, special week, hat kid, fictionkin please do not force me to follow you i only follow oomfs 😢 and a blocky selfshipper (ever since bfb just released and when i was little i think, you may know me as ribbony or something) hi  older sister like older cousin if you're seeing this hi
+im learning coding but im SHIT at it uh im a daiyousei, special week, hat kid, fictionkin please do not force me to follow you i only follow oomfs 😢 uhh... im cool yeah also i have a tumblr its whimiscott4 and a blocky selfshipper (ever since bfb just released and when i was little i think, you may know me as ribbony or something) hi  older sister like older cousin if you're seeing this hi
 hi   i just came there to say pls dont show this to my older brother or the whole family 😢,, :((( pls you are my older cousin thats a big sister to me PLS : (( (people that arent my older cousin ignore this pls)